 Awards Available To Students Completing First-Year JD Studies

-Borden Ladner Gervais Professional Excellence Award (Value: $1,500)
+Borden Ladner Gervais Professional Excellence Award (Value: up to $1,500)

 Established in April 2007 by Borden Ladner Gervais LLP and awarded on the basis of outstanding academic achievement and commitment to professional excellence as demonstrated by community service and teamwork to a student entering the second year in the Faculty of Law.